North Carolina

 • How selected: 11 members appointed by Governor, 8 members appointed by General Assembly

-• Senate confirmation required: N/A – General Assembly appoints 8 members
+• Senate confirmation required: no

 • Selection criteria per statute